seelabs/seelabs.github.io/_posts/2013-12-30-vsvim-debug-settings.md

 nnoremap <CR> n
 {% endhighlight %}

-The bindings above don't work well for actual editing.
+The bindings above aren't perfect for actual editing.
 For example, 'n' conflicts with the usual vim binding of 'next match'.
 I have remapped <CR> to work as n usually does.
-This is OK since I don't use the visual studio editor for editing.
+This works OK for me since I don't use the visual studio editor for editing.

 # Testing